Programs and results

 What are the organization's current programs, how do they measure success, and who do the programs serve?

 Our core program is starting and improving small libraries in sub-Saharan Africa.
 Our volunteer driven, grassroots organization coordinates book drives in the USA.
-Each book drive collects 1,000 gently used children's books and raises about $500 to ship them, using our inexpensive container system.
-In Africa, we partner with NGO and government organizations (e.g., Ministry of Education) who can support the development of 30-60 libraries year after year.
+Each book drive collects 1,000 gently used children's books and raises an average of $500 to ship them, using our inexpensive container system.
+We work in partnership with non-governmental organizations and governmental institutions (e.g., Ministry of Education) who can support the development of 30-60 libraries year after year.
+We are currently active in Botswana, Ghana, Kenya, Lesotho, Malawi, South Africa, and Uganda.

 Where we work